Aminoacid1226/RPSubAlign/README.md

 -script：

---get_seq：get different molecular characterization scripts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--get_seq：get different molecular characterization scripts.

---Config_yml：retrosynthesis model preparation, training and use profile.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--Config_yml：retrosynthesis model preparation, training and use profile.

---metrics：result evaluation script.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--metrics：result evaluation script.

 -SMILES representation:

---data: data that can be used directly for model training and testing.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--data: data that can be used directly for model training and testing.
 Contains three different SMILES representation data for the USPTO-50K and USPTO-MIT datasets, respectively.

---model: The trained model, which can be directly used to reproduce the results of the article or to make inverse synthesis prediction.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--model: The trained model, which can be directly used to reproduce the results of the article or to make inverse synthesis prediction.

 -SELFIES  representation: similar as SMILES representation.